seosgithub/dat-gui/README.md

 #dat.GUI
+This is a clone of the original google code repository

 A lightweight graphical user interface for changing variables in JavaScript.

 Get started with dat.GUI by reading the tutorial at http://workshop.chromeexperiments.com/examples/gui.